byDagor/Dagor-Brushless-Controller/index.md

 # Dagor Brushless Controller

-The Dagor controller is an ESP32 based brushless controller that has an on-board magnetic encoder, a three-phase MOSFET driver, three MOSFET half-bridges, a temperature sensor and current sensing resistors.
+The Dagor Controller is a fully integrated tiny solution for brushless-based actuators with wireless capabilities.
+ESP32-based brushless controller that has an on-board magnetic encoder, a three-phase MOSFET driver, three MOSFET half-bridges, a temperature sensor and current sensing resistors.

 The project is currently on it's Alpha stage and with the help of the Alpha testers the project will move forward faster.